raiderx/account-service/client/README.md

 $ mvn compile

 I made bash script 'run-client.sh' that runs client.
-You can see commmand line arguments in this script.
+You can see command line arguments in this script.